 Safety setup

 The pool room has auto-locking, auto-closing doors with code access — so young kids can't wander in unsupervised.
 The safety cover is motorized and walkable, guest-controlled, and used when the pool is not in use.
 The pale blue fiberglass finish makes it easy to see anyone in the water.
+Also on the wall: a life buoy and hook, first aid kit, and depth markers.
+Pool rules are posted in the room.
+No lifeguard is on site — adult supervision required.

 What's provided